Magnetic Resonance Admissions Steps and Materials

 Elgin Community College's Magnetic Resonance Program is a JRCERT-accredited associate degree program that provides an accessible and relevant education under the highest professional standards.
 In partnership with its clinical partners, the program will graduate competent radiographers that practice excellent patient-centered care to the diverse populations within the community.

 All candidates must submit the following information/documentation by June 15 to consider their application.
-If June 15 falls on a weekend, packets are due on Friday before that date.
-Unless space is available, late applications will be considered for the following year.
+If June 15 falls on a weekend, packets are due Friday before that date.
+Late applications will be considered for the following year unless space is available.

 - Completed ECC application for admission.

 - Complete and submit a health professions application.